 Also new is Arch-i-texture, a flexible draw-down shade for arched windows.
 The panel attaches to the underside of the window arch with Velcro and is available in sizes that conform to the three most common arch dimensions: 47-inch, 59-inch and 71-inch.

-Croscill is showing Arch-I-texture in several constructions, including faux linen, canvas, faux slub satin, prints on faux linen, and sheers.
+Croscill showed Arch-I-texture in several constructions, including faux linen, canvas, faux slub satin, prints on faux linen, and sheers.

-The company’s fashion bedding division is showing a variety of design directions: traditional, naturals, contemporaries and regional looks.
+The company's fashion bedding division showed a variety of design directions: traditional, naturals, contemporaries and regional looks.

 Among the new designs in traditional, Silver Lining is a 300-count, all-cotton printed Damask on sateen.
 Tiger Eye is a vertical stripe on an embossed top of bed paired with animal skin accents.
 Harvest Moon is a Jacobean design paired with velvet coordinates.

 Within the traditional area, Croscill is layering in coverlets as well as pleated dec pillows in a variety of colors.
 "We're presenting it as the third pillow," said Michelle LaRovere, vp of sales.
 In addition, she said, "You'll see a lot of beautiful novelty pillows on our beds because our customers have asked for this."

 What was introduced two markets ago as Croscill Cotton has evolved into Croscill Naturals.
 "This year we've incorporated more color, embroidered, design and different fabrications," said LaRovere.